You know that engagement is important, but getting fans to comment on your Facebook updates can feel like an uphill battle.

 - Ask specific questions – Asking your fans what we can do to cut down carbon emissions might get comments from your biggest fans, but most of them would just skip to the next item in their news feed.
 Specificity will get more comments.

-- Ask yes or no questions – Yes or no: Are you more likely to answer “yes or no” questions, or open-ended ones that require time and attention?
-Point given.
+- Ask yes or no questions – Yes or no: Are you more likely to answer “yes or no” questions, or open-ended ones that require more time and attention?
+You get the point.

-- Ask timely questions – Are you staying home or traveling this holiday?
+- Ask timely questions – Are you staying home or traveling this weekend?
+Focusing on your fans interests, and how those intersect with your mission, is a key part of growing an engaged community.

-- Ask true or false questions – This type of question works really well for historical societies.
+- Ask true or false questions – True or false questions work really well for historical societies, whose fans love to show off their knowledge of history.
 Always begin these questions with “True or False:“.
 Fans will be more likely to answer if they know that a simple answer is all that’s required.

 - Ask questions about a photo – Share a photo an ask your fans to comment.
 For example, an animal rights org could post a photo of animal cruelty and ask “What’s wrong with this picture?”

 - Ask poll questions – Text updates makes it easy to create polls on your Page.
-Just make sure you give people the answers, like in this example.
+Just make sure you give people the answer choices (A, B, C, etc).

 - Ask fun questions – Don’t be afraid to go off topic with your fans.
-It will remind them that you’re just like them, and will help establish a more human connection with them.
+It will remind them that you’re just like them, and will establish a more human connection.
 For example, “What’s your families favorite vacation spot?”

-- Ask directly – If your Facebook Page is new, or if it’s been in a coma for months, getting any kind of response from fans can be difficult.
-If that’s the case with your Page, try asking specific fans that you know personally to comment on a post.
-You’ll get a good response if you tell them that you think they’d offer value and insight around a particular conversation.
+- Ask directly – If your Facebook Page is new, or if it’s been dormant for months, getting any kind of response from fans can be difficult.
+If that’s the case with your Page, try messaging specific fans that you know personally, asking them to comment on a post.
+Tell them you think they’d offer value and insight around a particular conversation.
+Be sincere.

 - Ask preference questions – When you were in college, did you prefer essay questions or multiple choice questions?
 Exactly.

 - Ask who’s attending an event – You can pose this question to fans located near an upcoming event.
-Bonus points if you share a link you your Facebook Event.
+Bonus points if you share a link to your Facebook Event.

 - Ask those who attended the event to share a favorite moment – If you’re a national organization that help an event in Chicago, you can target an update to those attendees asking to share their impressions.
 This will mainly get responses from your core fans, but will give less active fans a deeper look at your organization’s culture.